Kunozuri/zrsmyley-m001-b2025/README.md

             # FIRST pointer populate
             IF schematic data first index next direction is bullish and current point is equal to schematic data first index:
-                SET it as low pointer
+                SET it as previous low and low pointer CONTINUE
-                CONTINUE
             ELSE:
-                SET it as high pointer
+                SET it as previous high and high pointer CONTINUE
-                CONTINUE

             # SECOND pointer populate
-            IF high is empty:
+            IF previous high and high is empty:
-                SET current pointer as high and previous high CONTINUE
+                SET current point as previous high and high CONTINUE
             ELSE:
-                SET it as low and previous low CONTINUE
+                SET it as previous low and low CONTINUE

             # THIRD pointer populate
-            IF Inducement is empty:
+            IF inducement is empty:
-                SET current pointer as inducement
+                SET current point as inducement

+        # CHECK if inducement dont instantly took bos or choch at first boot
+        IF high and previous high is the same or low and previous low is the same and current point is lower than inducement and previous low or previous high:
+            SET high and low to empty
+            SET previous high and low to empty
+            SET inducement to empty

             CONTINUE

         # TRAVERS uptrend structure
         IF trend direction is bullish:

             #CHECK the current structure record, if its not empty means it already took inducement.
-            IF structure record index counter not empty:
+            IF structure record not empty:

-                # IDENTIFY if its break of structure
-                IF current pointer is higher than current structure record index high:
-                    ADD space to structure record
-                    INCREMENT structure record counter
-                    CONTINUE

                 # IDENTIFY if its change of character, and change the direction
-                ELSE IF current pointer is lower than current structure record index low:
+                IF trend direction is bullish and current pointer is lower than current structure record index low:
+                    SET trend direction to bearish
+                    # NOTE: if the trend don't change then its a break of structure

                 ADD space to structure record
                 INCREMENT structure record counter
-                    SET trend direction to bearish
                 CONTINUE

             # IGNORE invalid point but set it as potential inducement marked as low, well be adjusted later.
             IF current point is lower than high pointer and higher than inducement:

+                # SET low if its the first boot of the program
+                IF low is lower than inducement and low is not the same as previous low:
+                    SET current point as low
+                    CONTINUE

                 # SET the low to lower preventing internal structures
-                IF current pointer not higher than low:
+                IF current point not higher than low:
-                    SET current pointer as low
+                    SET current point as low

                 CONTINUE

             # IF schematic point formed higher high and adjust the inducement we talk about, if there is.
-            IF current point is higher than high pointer:
+            IF current point is higher than high:
                 SET high as previous high
                 SET current point as high